systeminit/si/app/docs/src/reference/public-api.md

 |404|[Not Found](https://tools.ietf.org/html/rfc7231#section-6.5.4)|Schema not found|None|
 |500|[Internal Server Error](https://tools.ietf.org/html/rfc7231#section-6.6.1)|Internal server error|[ApiError](#schemaapierror)|

-## Contribute the default variant of a schema to the module index
+## Contribute the Default Variant of a Schema to the Module Index

 <a id="opIdcontribute"></a>